tomohiro/redmine-box/README.md

 $ bundle exec berks install --path cookbooks
 ```

-Add Vagrant ssh configuration to your `~/.ssh/config`.
+Add Vagrant ssh configuration to your `~/.ssh/config`:

 ```sh
 $ vagrant ssh-config --host redmine-box >> ~/.ssh/config
 ```

-Or you can also edit your `~/.ssh/config` by hand like below.
+Or you can also edit your `~/.ssh/config` by hand like below:

 ```
 Host redmine-box